nixworks/public/news/2012/06/8/index.md

 ##### Jamaica
 ### [Jamaican "drug lord" Christopher "Dudus" Coke is sentenced to 23 years in a U.S. prison. ](/news/2012/06/8/jamaican-drug-lord-christopher-dudus-coke-is-sentenced-to-23-years-in-a-u-s-prison.md)
-_Context: Christopher "Dudus" Coke, Jamaica_
+_Context: Jamaica, Christopher "Dudus" Coke_

 ##### parliament
 ### [The Parliament of Albania fails without a vote in the third round to elect the President of the Republic of Albania. ](/news/2012/06/8/the-parliament-of-albania-fails-without-a-vote-in-the-third-round-to-elect-the-president-of-the-republic-of-albania.md)
-_Context: parliament, elects, President of Albania, Republic of Albania_
+_Context: Republic of Albania, parliament, elects, President of Albania_

 ##### Home Secretary
 ### [UK Home Secretary Theresa May announces plans to introduce new laws to jail parents who force their children into arranged marriages. ](/news/2012/06/8/uk-home-secretary-theresa-may-announces-plans-to-introduce-new-laws-to-jail-parents-who-force-their-children-into-arranged-marriages.md)